open-edge-platform/edge-desktop-virtualization/README.md

 ### How it works

-- A physical function (PF) manages the entire GPU on the host system.
+- The Physical Function (PF) is the full-featured physical function of the GPU, managed by the host OS.
 - Virtual functions (VFs) are created from the PF and assigned to individual VMs.
-- Each VF provides a dedicated and isolated path for data transfer to and from the VM, bypassing the host's hypervisor for improved performance.
+- Each VF provides a dedicated and isolated path for data transfer to and from the VM, bypassing the host's hypervisor for improved performance and reducded latency.
+- PCIe Standard: SR-IOV is a PCI-SIG standard that defines how a single physical PCIe device can be presented as multiple virtual devices.

 <p align="center">
 <img align="center" width=50% height=50% src="docs/images/sriov_overview.png" >